 Will a shift to AI marketing mean that data becomes even more of a competitive advantage?

-SOLIS: AI marketing and machine learning can convert data into insights without cognitive bias for those ready to learn and unlearn.
+SOLIS: AI marketing and machine learning can convert data into customer insight without cognitive bias for those ready to learn and unlearn.
 AI offers a competitive advantage to those who not only extract important insights, but more so, those who can execute, measure its effects and react, again and again.
 The more the system learns, the more it optimizes opportunities.
 The question is, are marketers ready to break new ground?

 Marketers often say that legacy technologies are major barriers to their customer personalization experience efforts.
 At the same time, marketers contend that these efforts are also hindered by their incapacity to extract useful insights from their consumer data.
 Without extracting these useful insights, developing consumer segments and personalizing content for those segments is impossible.